Luowaterbi/luowaterbi.github.io/_pages/about.md

 If you are interested in my research or potential collaborations, please feel free to reach out to me at [xzluo@ir.hit.edu.cn](xzluo@ir.hit.edu.cn)~🎉

-I am interested in algorithm competitions.
+I am interest in algorithm competitions.
 During my undergraduate years, I participated in various programming contests and served as the president of the *Programming and Algorithms Association* and vice president of the [Federation of Student Associations](https://xsh.hrbeu.edu.cn/8746/list.htm).

 # 🔥 News
 - *2025.07*: 🎉 Our [Token Recycling](https://aclanthology.org/2025.acl-long.338/) is selected as <span class="outstanding-tag">ACL2025 Outstanding Paper</span>!